ApurvKAwasthi88/apurvTaxProject/README.md

 # The Tax Computation Project.
-# It helps the client to compute taxes for various countries based on their Tax Rules and generates a receipt for items provided to the api
+# It helps the client to compute taxes for various countries based on their Tax Rates and generates a receipt for items provided to the api
 The TaxOrchestrator is the main class for the api.
 It computes taxes and generates recipt based on the Items provided to the the Orchestrator.
-Orchestrator computes taxes based on country, it calls the TaxFactory to get the instaice of TaxBusiness.
+Orchestrator computes taxes based on country, it calls the TaxFactory to get the instaice of TaxBusiness that has various flavours from the country specific implementation.

 ## Some of the System Highlights
 ### Tax Computation Based on Configurational Tax rates